 It’s a question we encounter daily, ‘How much money can I get for my used bicycle?’
 We are here to walk you through the tools on eBay to help you determine your bike’s current ‘Blue Book’ market value.

-Before we begin, if need help to determining your bike’s value, we can generate a custom value for you, simply click here.
+Before we begin, if your bike had an original MSRP of more than $1500 and you need help determining your bike’s value, we can generate a custom value for you, simply click here.
 For the diy crowd, please continue reading.

 Lets say you want to sell your 2013 Specialized Enduro Comp mountain bike.
 You’ve made some good memories with this rig but it’s time to set it free and buy a 29er.
 After you dry your tears, the first thing you should do is hop onto eBay and input the bike’s year, make, model, and series into the search bar.
 The more information you give the search engine, the more accurate your search results.
 To keep the search focused, select ‘Sporting Goods’ from the drop down menu on the right side of the search bar.
 For bonus points, you can select ‘Shop by category’ to the left of the search bar to enter the eBay cycling category.

 Hit ‘Enter’ and the search engine will begin scouring the eBay database for your beloved bicycle.
 The landing page will show you all active listings for your bike.
 Note that this shows you eBay’s current inventory of what sellers are asking, but not what your bicycle is worth.
 Remember, anyone can ask any price so in order to track down your item’s true market value, you will need to click ‘Sold Listings’ in the left navigation pane.